Blog

 SPM .gitignore excludes Xcode projects

-When you create Swift Packages with swift package init, the generated .gitignore will exclude all Xcode projects by default.
-This will cause problems if you later add an Xcode project to your package.
+When you create Swift Packages with swift package init, the default .gitignore excludes Xcode projects.
+This will cause problems if you later add an Xcode project to the package.

 Generic Swift protocols